 Using Travertine Tiles On Walls

-Travertine tiles are suitable for use on walls as well as floors.
-Use travertine as a splashback or tile your shower area with this natural stone.
-If you use travertine in a wet area, make sure you choose filled travertine tiles, as there are fewer holes to soak up water.
+Travertine tiles are suitable for use on walls as well as indoor flooring and any outdoor space.
+You can use travertine as a splashback or tile your shower area with this type of natural stone.
+Its neutral color tone, range of colors and ease of installation makes it a perfect fit for use in a bathroom.
+If you use travertine in a wet area, do make sure you choose filled travertine tiles, as there are fewer natural holes to soak up water.

 Travertine wall tiles are available in a wide variety of shapes and sizes.
-To help give the impression of space in a small bathroom, use large wall tiles.
+To help give the impression of space in a small area bathroom, it’s a good option to use large wall tiles.

-If you don’t want your walls to be all the same colour, look out for packs of travertine mosaic tiles, with a subtle natural colour palette.
-As long as you look after your travertine tiles, they will continue to look beautiful for as long as your bathroom remains functional.
+If you don’t want your walls to be all the same colour in your bathroom interior space, look out for packs of travertine mosaic tiles, with a subtle natural colour palette.
+As long as you look after your travertine bathroom tiles, they will continue to look beautiful for as long as your bathroom remains functional.

 Types of Travertine Stone Tile